umontreal-simul/latnetbuilder/README.md

 Fast CBC with a coordinate-uniform figure of merit.

-For example, the following command line performs a fast CBC construction using the weighted P<sub>α</sub> criterion with α=2 and with product weights giving the same weight of 0.1 to every coordinate (this means a weight of 10<sup>-2</sup> for projections of order 1, of 10<sup>-4</sup> for projections
+For example, the following command line performs a fast CBC exploration using the weighted P<sub>α</sub> criterion with α=2 and with product weights giving the same weight of 0.1 to every coordinate (this means a weight of 10<sup>-2</sup> for projections of order 1, of 10<sup>-4</sup> for projections